run-ai/docs/docs/Researcher/cli-reference/new-cli/guides/set-kubeconfig-with-oidc-parameters.md

 Before executing the command, ensure that

-1. Cluster authentication is configured and enabled
+1. Cluster authentication is configured and enabled.
-2. The user has a kubeconfig file that includes the following elements
+2. The user has a kubeconfig file configured.
-3. The user is logged in (use the 'runai login' command)
+3. The user is logged in (use the [runai login](http://./runai_login.md)  command)

 ###